1864 in Russia: Medicine

 The 1864 Zemstvo legislation was rather unclear, requiring Zemstvos to keep the existing hospitals with a focus on spreading and circulating vaccines; however there was minimal, vague, and obvious information included in the legislation.
 An example of this is the legislation's mention that local organizations could finance medical institutions if they wanted to, but it was all to their own discretion.
-A reason behind why the Zemstvo legislation was so vague was due to the fact that this marked the first time the Russian Empire attempted to put together some type of medical legislation.
+A reason behind why the Zemstvo legislation was so vague was because this marked the first time the Russian Empire attempted to put together some type of medical legislation.
 The Russian Empire had to start from scratch and did not use any models of guidance in trying to create a more unified and structured medical care system.

 A major focus of the Zemstvo legislation in 1864 was to focus on building medical care for rural communities in Russia, which were responsible for 90% of the Russian population.
 Prior to the legislation that was formed in order to aid the rural communities in Russia, there was a very small amount of privatized or government run medical care and the public institutions that were already established were notoriously inadequate and unsuccessful.
 In the legislation in order to combat labor and supply shortages that caused their medical institutions to be ineffective, the Russian Empire implemented something they called a circuit system.
 A circuit system in this sense entailed hiring medical physicians who would travel across Russia to provide a single district or village medical care for a few days before leaving to go to another village.
-This circuit would usually take 30-40 days before returning to the same village.
+This circuit would usually take 30–40 days before returning to the same village.
 A major factor in why the Russian Empire chose to implement a circuit system compared to a stationary system, which is where a medical institution would be built and have physicians permanently working there, was because a circuit system cost substantially less due to not having to build multiple medical institutions and have to hire and train a massive medical staff for each institution.

 Expansionism

-In 1864 Russia continued their pursuit of expansion in Central Asia, specifically focusing on expanding into modern-day Kazakhstan.
+In 1864, Russia continued their pursuit of expansion in Central Asia, specifically focusing on expanding into modern-day Kazakhstan.
 During this time, Russia focused on expansion into Central Asia, due to the fear of British intervention if they attempted to expand into the already established British colonies in India.
 Using their military command, Russia annexed the Kazakhstan cities of Turkestan City, Aulie Ata (which is now the modern day city of Tarza), and Chimkent.
 Accompanying this annexation Russia formed a new Turkestan providence in association with their own already established Russian Orenbrug providence's Governorate-General.